jmechnich/sysstat-applet/README.md

 sysstat-applet
 ==============

-Sysstat applet for X11, written in python and PyQt4
+Sysstat system tray applet for X11, written in python and PyQt4

 Functionality
 =============